+Does having a red car raise your rates?
+What color cars are more expensive to insure?
 Although hundreds of Americans believe that their car color affects their insurance rates, this couldn’t be farther from the truth.

 One of the most exciting parts of purchasing a new car is deciding on the color.
-Some buyers have skipped over makes and models because it didn’t come in the color they wanted.
+Some buyers have skipped over makes and models because they didn’t come in the color they wanted.
 However, is it true that the color of your car can affect your insurance rates?

-Are Red Cars More Expensive to Insure?
+Do Red Cars Cost More to Insure?

 What Factors Do Car Insurance Companies Use to Determine Rates?

 If auto insurance companies don’t look at your car color when determining rates, what do they consider?
 Let’s take a closer look at the variables used to decide the cost of your premium.
 Some of these factors may include: